Emp5r0R/Secure-The-Throne/content/posts/1742061149402-Jarmis-Walkthrough(HTB)/index.md

   "server": ""
 }
 ```
-- There are 10 outputs,  metasploit looks interesting.
+- There are like 10 outputs,  metasploit looks interesting.
 Let's see what happens if listened from metasploit.
 - In metasploit select this module `auxillary/server/capture/http` and then set the port to 443, make SSL to true.
 Here is the oneliner
 ```bash
 sudo msfconsole -x "use auxiliary/server/capture/http; set srvport 443; set SSL true; run"